 The reversal by the 5th Circuit deals with the issue of double jeopardy.
 The ruling reads that since Langley was acquitted of first-degree murder in 2003, he cannot face trial on any charge that requires proof of specific intent to kill.

 Calcasieu District Attorney John DeRosier thinks the court is wrong.

 “They are saying we can’t charge him with anything that requires specific intent," DeRosier said.
 “And that is, in our estimation, not the law.”

 "It seems to us that they went out of their way to find a reason to let Ricky Langley walk free and that disturbs me greatly," said Bryant.

 DeRosier says they are determined to launch a successful appeal and make sure Langley never gets released.

 "We are going to use every resource this office has, as long as it takes, as much as it costs, to keep this horrible killer, this murderer, in prison for the rest of his life," said DeRosier.

-Then, looking into the TV camera, Dixon speaks to Langley.
+Looking into the TV camera, Dixon spoke directly to Langley.

-"And Ricky, listen to me you little piece of s***, 'til the day I die, I'll be watching you," said Dixon.
+“And Ricky, listen to me you little piece of s***, 'til the day I die, I’ll be watching you,” Dixon said.